 You can easily recover the data from the backup area and move it back to the online database (bucket) by selecting the files based on the period you need.
 Remember that only the data contained in the buckets can be visualized at the dashboards, or processed in any way by Tago system.

 The recovered data will be backed up again at midnight (based on your time zone) and it will follow the data retention rules normally.

 We created the Data Retention feature to give the option for users to automatically remove data from the bucket after a defined period of time.
 The goal is to help customers to avoid unnecessary costs with data that don’t need to be kept for a long period of time.
 By combining this feature with the Backup system, users can still keep old data by moving them to a lower cost storage system (offline that can be recovered later when necessary).
-Data Retention is configurable for each bucket and are disabled by default, so you need to active it every time you create a new one if you want to take advantage of the feature.
+Data Retention is configurable for each bucket and is disabled by default, so you need to active it every time you create a new bucket if you want to take advantage of this feature.

 You can set the retain data to “Forever”, it means that the data in that bucket will never be deleted automatically, or you can set to days or even months.
 For example, setting it to one day means that data will remain in the bucket for the time of only one day.

 This system is directly linked to the Backup system.
-If you have enabled both Backup and Data Retention in the same bucket, the Data Retention system will always wait for the last backup to be completed before it remove the data.
+If you have enabled both Backup and Data Retention in the same bucket, the Data Retention system will always wait for the last backup to be completed before it removes the data.